a-bishop/postfix-calculator/README.md

 # postfix-calculator

 This is an assignment for my Software Engineering Process class at Camosun College.
+It creates a small postfix calculator Java application.

-I created the CalBrain.java file, using a Stack structure to store the values as Float objects.
+I created CalBrain.java for the calculator's main logic.
+It implements a Stack structure to store the values as Float objects.